 Get your copy of the ACE CPT exam cheat sheet.
 It helps immensely for studying for the exam.

 Make sure to check out Trainer Academy for premium ACE CPT study materials.
 They will reduce study time by 50% and have an exam pass guarantee.
 Read my full review on them here.
 You can save $100 on their MVP study system with the code: PTPSUB

 - Find the common behavioral theory models.

-- Be able to explain the theory of self-determination and the strategies used to support its framework when using it with your clients.
+- Explain the self-determination theory and the strategies used to support its framework when using it with your clients.

 - Be able to describe the transtheoretical model and the stages that make it up.